Live Chat Now

 We think so!
 The time and money spent earning your degree can be a wise investment in your future.
 Having a bachelor's degree on your resume might allow you to consider a wider range of job opportunities, since certain opportunities require at least this level of education.

-Different people might have different opinions on whether earning a bachelor's degree is challenging or not.
+Different people might have different opinions on whether or not earning a bachelor's degree is challenging or not.
 The experience of earning a bachelor's degree depends on a variety of factors, but students who study regularly and put themselves in a position to succeed often find earning a bachelor's degree to be very manageable.

 Beyond your study habits, picking a major that genuinely interests you can help make a bachelor's degree program more enjoyable.

 The cost of a bachelor's degree can vary based on the program and school you choose.
-Ask if you may qualify for financial aid or scholarships that can help you manage your tuition costs.
+Ask if you may qualify for scholarships or financial aid that can help you manage your tuition costs.
 You may also be able to reduce the number of courses needed by applying any qualifying transfer credits you’ve earned at previous institutions.
 For more information on the cost of a bachelor's degree at DeVry, visit our Tuition Assistance and Financial Aid page.